bhusit-git/Condo-SaaS/CONTEXT.md

 In v1, imports use CSV files.
 The system provides CSV templates that admins can edit externally and upload back into the system.

 Unit layout and resident imports use separate CSV templates in v1.

+The unit layout template is the import baseline for the room-layout screen only.
+Condo name, address, province, and postal code are required Condo setup fields outside the layout template.

 Admins can also add or edit units and residents directly in the web app.
 CSV import is a bulk workflow, not the only way to maintain data.